Martha Mitchell: Legacy

 Three years after Mitchell's death, Washington newswoman and Mitchell-collaborator Winzola McLendon released a biography titled Martha: The Life of Martha Mitchell.

 Mitchell's birthplace and childhood home were added to the National Register of Historic Places in 1978.
 A segment of U.S. Route 79 in Pine Bluff is designated the Martha Mitchell Expressway, and a bust of her at the Pine Bluff Civic Center bears a plaque reading "Ye shall know the truth and the truth shall make you free."

 In 2022 Bob Woodward and Carl Bernstein confirmed that in the spring of 1974 Mitchell had invited them to examine papers left behind by John Mitchell in their New York apartment.
 She is quoted as having said: "Please nail him.
 I hope you get the bastard."

-In popular culture
+Trivia

+Lily Tomlin's 1971 comedy album This Is a Recording includes the track "Mrs. Mitchell", in which she imagines her character Ernestine conversing with Martha Mitchell.

 A one-woman play about Mitchell, Dirty Tricks by John Jeter, appeared off-Broadway in 2004.

+In the 1995 film Nixon directed by Oliver Stone, Madeline Kahn plays Mitchell, who has a small but pivotal role in the Watergate section of the film.

 The first episode of the podcast Slow Burn, entitled "Martha", chronicled her role in the Watergate scandal in 2017.

+Martha's role in the Watergate scandal was told in the 13th episode of the sixth season of Drunk History by John Early, where she was portrayed by Vanessa Bayer.

-Gaslit, a political thriller television series based on the Slow Burn podcast, began airing in 2022, with Julia Roberts portraying Martha and Sean Penn playing John Mitchell.
+Gaslit, a political thriller TV series based on the Slow Burn podcast, aired in 2022, starring Julia Roberts as Martha and Sean Penn as John Mitchell.

 The "Martha Mitchell effect", in which a psychiatrist mistakenly or willfully identifies a patient's true but extraordinary claims as delusions, was named after her.

+She is briefly mentioned by Richard Nixon as being a nuisance in Fantastic Four #123 published in June 1972.

+Captain Sensible's 1982 album Women and Captains First include the song "Martha the Mouth".